himanshu5479/Amazon_Clone/README.md

-# Amazon_Clone :A clone of amzon using HTML,CSS of advanced level.
+# Amazon_Clone :A clone of amazon using HTML,CSS of advanced level.